danymukesha/Installing_VEP/README.md

    ```

+## Modules, plugins, and other tools

-necessary modules to be installed first"
+Here are the necessary modules, plugins, and other tools to be installed first

 ```sh
 wget https://www.cpan.org/modules/by-module/DBI/DBI-1.643.tar.gz